ehmicky/human-signals/README.md

 Human-friendly process signals.

-This contains a list of known process signals.
+This is a map of known process signals with some information about each signal.

 Unlike
 [`os.constants.signals`](https://nodejs.org/api/os.html#os_signal_constants),
+this includes:

-this includes human-friendly description, handler default action and priority.
+- human-friendly description, handler default action and priority
+- signals not supported by the current OS, which means you can safely use this on any platform

 # Example